 A medical coder reviews “clinical documentation to translate billable information into medical codes using CPT®, ICD-10-CM, and HCPCS Level II classification systems.”
 In short, they translate medical reports into codes used in the healthcare industry.

 A medical biller translates coders’ work into medical billing claims that include all relevant medical codes and charges for a patient visit.
-They’ll also submit and follow up on claims to ensure the practice is properly reimbursed.
+They’ll perform claim submissions and follow up on claims to ensure the practice is properly reimbursed.

 Upon finishing billing claims, medical billers will send a billing claim to a clearinghouse to get “scrubbed” for any missing or incorrect information before being sent to the payer.
 This middleman is important and a virtual necessity.
 The toughest part of all of this work, however, is that at some point you’ll see a denial because of an error that was completely avoidable.

-Once a claim is passed to an insurance provider, it will go through what is called the adjudication process; a process by which insurance providers judge whether claims should be paid in full, in part or not at all.
+Once an insurance claim is passed to an insurance payer, it will go through what is called the adjudication process; a process by which insurance providers judge whether claims should be paid in full, in part or not at all.

 When claims are paid in part, it could be due to a clause in your contract with the payer known as the lesser-of clause.
 This clause allows insurance companies to pay the billed amount and not the contracted amount if the billed amount is lower than the contracted amount.

-Adjudication can be done manually, by a medical examiner, or electronically.
+Adjudication can be done manually, by a medical examiner, or with the aid of some electronic automation.
 In either manual or electronic adjudication, claims are processed for errors such as misspellings, mis-numbered policy numbers, lack of medical necessity proof, diagnosis and treatment misalignment, etc. Any error can result in a denial that health care providers could appeal.

 Reworking denials can be expensive and time consuming, but you’re leaving thousands of dollars on the table if you don’t get your claims paid.
 In fact, the AMA found that, “Denied, rejected, resubmitted and underpaid claims can cost your practice as much as $100,000 per month.”